 Childcare providers and summer camps can open for all children in June.

 Find out more about schools and childcare during the coronavirus outbreak.

 This is a legally enforceable order issued under California law.
-It is a crime to violate this Order, and you may be punished by a fine or imprisonment for doing so.
+It is a crime to violate this order.
+You may be punished by a fine or imprisonment if you do.

 If there are other guidelines that do not agree with SF’s order, follow the stricter rule.

 If you see businesses or others not complying with the Stay Home order, you can report a violation.

 Progress indicators to inform COVID-19 strategy